-She is a leading scholar on the sharing economy and has published multiple articles on the subject and related topics in top journals such as the Iowa Law Review, Emory Law Journal, Maryland Law Review, Georgia Law Review, and Harvard Journal on Legislation.
-Her research explores the interesting spaces where law has yet to catch up with technology.
-In particular, her aim is to expose the evolving realities of Internet-based innovations and platforms and to find ways to effectively regulate them without hindering their beneficial uses.
-As she sees it, many modern firms inhabit a world that operates under alien physics—where free is often costly and “smart” is not always better.
-She employs tools and insights from economics, behavioral science, regulatory theory, and rhetoric to understand how we, as a society, can better protect consumers, privacy, and democracy.
+Abbey Stemler is an assistant professor of business law and ethics at Indiana University.
+She is a leading scholar on the regulation of the sharing economy and platform-based businesses.
+In particular, her research aims to expose the evolving realities of Internet-based innovations and find ways to effectively regulate them without hindering their beneficial uses.
+As she sees it, many modern firms inhabit a world that operates under alien physics—where free is often costly and “smart” is not always wise.
+She therefore employs tools and insights from economics, behavioral science, regulatory theory, and rhetoric to understand how we, as a society, can better protect consumers, privacy, and democracy.

 Abbey is also a practicing attorney, entrepreneur, and consultant for governments and multinational organizations such as the World Bank Group.